Sowerby's beaked whale: Population and distribution

-On 21 August 2020, a 3.86 meter long female Sowerby's beaked whale washed up on the shore of a beach in Caister-on-Sea, Norfolk.
+On 21 August 2020, a 3.86 m long female Sowerby's beaked whale washed up on the shore of a beach in Caister-on-Sea, Norfolk.
 Emergency services assisted the whale out to sea in an attempt to encourage the animal to live.
-Unfortunately the next morning a report was received to suggest the whale was stranded and deceased at Lowestoft, on the UK coast, following reported sights of two whales in the nearby towns of Brancaster and Blakeney in Norfolk earlier in the month.
+Unfortunately the next morning a report was received to suggest the whale was stranded and deceased at Lowestoft, about 18 km south on the Suffolk coast, following reported sights of two whales in the nearby towns of Brancaster and Blakeney in Norfolk earlier in the month.

 On successive days in October 2020, two Sowerby's beaked whales were washed up on separate beaches in East Lothian.
 Both animals died.
 The necropsy revealed that one of the whales had an unusually high density of small gas bubbles in the lung tissue, and both whales showed signs of gas emboli in the mesenteric arteries.
 These symptoms are often associated with decompression sickness, however it was not clear if this was the cause in this case.
 The MOD later revealed that, one day before the first whale stranded, airborne ASW sonar exercises had been carried out within 80 nmi of the stranding sites.
 There was not enough evidence from the necropsy to confirm decompression sickness as the cause of death, so the Scottish Marine Animal Stranding Scheme still consider these as live strandings.
 However, given the otherwise good physical health of the beaked whales combined with the unusual proximity in both time and location of their strandings, the use of sonar in the surrounding area should still be considered a possible factor in the stranding.

 On 28 September 2024, the bodies of two Sowerby's beaked whales, initially thought to be large dolphins, were sighted on a beach of near Éculleville, France on the Cotentin Peninsula.
 Before their bodies could be examined, they were pulled off the beach by the tide and washed up 50 km further down the coast off Biville, three days later.
 The whales were identified as an adult female and her young daughter.
-The local coast guard hypothesized that the adult became disoriented during a recent storm and ended up lost and unable to return to her usual swimming grounds and the daughter followed her to end up later beached, where both perished.
+The local coast guard suggested that the adult became disoriented during a recent storm and ended up lost and unable to return to her usual swimming grounds and the daughter followed her to end up later beached, where both perished.